 The Chef's Bio

-Also in 2002, my partner Ray Sammartano and I relocated to the very vegan-friendly city of Eugene, Oregon, and we're loving it here!
-From 2002-2006, I worked for a long-established local natural foods store creating a daily assortment of fresh, organic vegan dishes and desserts.
-In 2007, I decided to take some time away from working in restaurants in order to devote more time to writing, developing recipe ideas for upcoming cookbooks, and spreading the vegan message online and through cooking demonstrations, and as a consultant and contributor to various media projects.
+Also in 2002, my partner Ray Sammartano and I relocated to the very vegan-friendly city of Eugene, Oregon!
+From 2002 to 2006, I worked for a long-established local natural foods store, creating a daily assortment of fresh, organic vegan dishes and desserts.
+In 2007, I began to devote more time to writing, developing recipe ideas for upcoming cookbooks, and spreading the vegan message online and through cooking demonstrations, and as a consultant and contributor to various media projects.

-If you would like me to appear at your veg-oriented event, or if you are interested in my putting together an original column or article featuring some aspect of vegan cuisine, feel free to contact me at beverly@veganchef.com and I would be happy to discuss it with you!
+If you are interested in having me appear at your veg-oriented event, or if you would like me to write an original column or article focusing on some aspect of vegan cuisine, feel free to contact me at beverly@veganchef.com and I would be thrilled to discuss it with you!

 Chef Beverly Lynn Bennett